-Godard's documentation of late 1960's western counter-culture, examining the Black Panthers, referring to works by LeRoi Jones and Eldridge Cleaver.
-Other notable subjects are the role of the media, the mediated image, A growing technocratic society, Womens Liberation, the May revolt in France and the power of language.
-Cutting between 3 major scenes, including the Rolling Stones in the studio, the film is visually intercut with Eve Democracy (Wiazemsky) using graffiti which amalgamates organisations, corporations and ideologies.
-Godard also examines the role of the revolutionary within western culture.
-Although he believes western culture needs to be destroyed, it can only be done so by the rejection of intellectualisation.
+Godard's documentation of late 1960s Western counter-culture, examining the Black Panthers, referring to works by LeRoi Jones and Eldridge Cleaver.
+Other notable subjects are the role of news media, the mediated image, a growing technocratic society, women's liberation, the May revolt in France and the power of language.
+Cutting between three major scenes, including the Rolling Stones in the studio, the film is visually intercut with Eve Democracy (Wiazemsky) using graffiti which amalgamates organisations, corporations and ideologies.
+Godard also examines the role of the revolutionary within Western culture.
+Although he believes Western culture needs to be destroyed, it can only be done so by the rejection of intellectualisation.
 "There is only one way to be an intellectual revolutionary, and that is to give up being an intellectual"Written by

 The names painted on the cars in wrecker's yard are the names of noted black political activists of the 1960s and earlier.
 "Malcolm X" refers to Malcolm X (born Malcolm Little) a black American Muslim minister and politician. :"Patrice" refers to Patrice Lumumba, an independence leader in the Belgian Congo and the first elected Prime Minister of the Republic of the Congo after its independence from Belgium in 1960.
 "Michel X" refers to Michael X, a black revolutionary and civil rights activist in London in the 1960s.
 "Amilcar" refers to Amilcar Lopes da Costa Cabral (aka Amilcar Cabral), a thinker and politician, who was significantly involved in the push for independence for Portuguese Guinea (Guinea-Bissau) and Cape Verde.
 "Stokely" refers to Stokely Carmichael, a black activist involved in the Civil Rights movement in the SUA.
 He is credited with inventing the term, Black Power.
 See more »

 8 of 14 people found this review helpful.